harmony-one/x/progress/nagesh-mishra.md

+---

+2023-12-29 Fri: Removed favourite.
+Loop twitter tweets to talk to me.

 2023-12-28 Thu: Added a favorite feature on Twitter that communicates with Talk to Me.

 2023-12-27 Web: Add a feature to display Twitter lists.
 Implement functionality for adding new items to lists.
 Add a feature for item deletion from lists.
 Enhance the system by updating status type handling.